jdelkins/pia-tools/README.md

 nix run github:jdelkins/pia-tools#portforward -- --help
 ```

-Alternatively, you could use `nix shell` to make the cli programs temporarily
+Alternatively, you could use `nix shell` to make the CLI programs temporarily
 available to you in a subshell.

 ```sh